November 27, 2014 Leave a comment

 “He’s trying to talk sense to idiots,” I said.

-Past President/Past General Counsel, American Immigration Lawyers Assoc., Blogger, Speaker, Activist, Photographer, Traveler.
+Immigration reform advocate, Past President, American Immigration Lawyers Assoc., Blogger, Speaker, Activist, Photographer, Traveler.
 All opinions are my own.

 November 27, 2014 Leave a comment